romeerez/orchid-orm/packages/docs/src/guide/current-status-and-limitations.md

 Migrations are written by hand instead of generating them like in some other ORMs.

-To perform relation queries, related models currently must be in a single database.
+To perform relation queries, related tables currently must be in a single database.

 Relations support only a single column for primary and foreign key.